EducationalTestingService/skll/doc/run_experiment.rst

   *   **predict**: The predictions file is logged as a table for each job separately.
   *   **evaluate**: The task summary file is logged as a table.
-For classification jobs, a confusion matrix wil be logged for each job, as well as a table that shows per-label precision, recall and f-measure in each job.
+For classification jobs, a confusion matrix wil be logged for each job, as well as a table that shows per-label precision, recall and f-measure for each job.
   *   **cross_validate**: The output is similar to the `evaluate` task, with a separate job per CV fold.
   *   **learning_curve** The summary file is logged as a table, and all learning curve plots